SURF-OpenID-Federation/OpenID-Federation-Resolver/README.md

 ### Trust Anchor Authorization Model

-The smart resolver implements a sophisticated authorization model that allows it to act on behalf of multiple trust anchors:
+The smart resolver is designed to implement a sophisticated authorization model that allows it to act on behalf of multiple trust anchors:

 1. **Dynamic Registration**: Trust anchors can register the resolver as an authorized entity
 2. **JWT Signing**: Resolver signs responses using appropriate keys for each trust anchor